The Art of Descriptive Writing

 How about the phrase, “He moved slowly towards the door?”
 While not the worst bit of prose ever crafted, this phrase could definitely be stronger and tighter.
 We can remove the adverb here altogether, simply by selecting a stronger verb.
 If this were my sentence, I would try using “crept” instead of “moved slowly.”

 Some additional examples of this rule in action might include using:

 “Revolver” instead of “large gun.”
 “Panted” instead of “breathed heavily.”

 A word of caution is warranted here, as choosing an incredibly specific noun or verb can actually be counterproductive.
-Especially if its use is uncommon or archaic, or if its definition is obscure, a poorly inserted noun or verb can force your reader to stop and process (or even worse, to skim past or have to look up) its meaning, damaging the immersive quality of your story.
-The trick is to pick an evocative choice, but also one that fits and flows naturally into the rest of the surrounding narrative.
+A poorly inserted noun or verb can force your reader to stop and process (or even worse, to skim past or have to look up) its meaning, damaging the immersive quality of your story (especially if its use is uncommon or archaic or if its definition is obscure).
+The trick is to pick an evocative choice, but also one that fits and flows naturally into the rest of the surrounding text.